hcs64/neon64v2/README.md

 ### Hardware interfacing

-- `lib/n64.inc`, `lib/n64_gfx.inc`, `lib/n64_rsp.inc`: RCP definitions and convenience macros.
+- `lib/mips.inc`, `n64.inc`, `n64_gfx.inc`, `n64_rsp.inc`: CPU, RCP definitions and convenience macros.

-    These are from krom's [N64 Bare Metal](https://github.com/PeterLemon/N64) repo, full of many excellent examples and tests for every aspect of the N64.
+    These are mostly from krom's [N64 Bare Metal](https://github.com/PeterLemon/N64) repo, full of many excellent examples and tests for every aspect of the N64.
 I've added a few things, notably MIPS cache ops.

-- `dlist.asm`: Static RDP display lists for NES rendering and profile bars, to keep it simple there is one for each framebuffer
+- `dlist.asm`: Static RDP display lists for PPU and profile bars, to keep it simple there is one for each framebuffer.
+Also templates for the text dlist.
 - `ai.asm`: Audio init and scheduling.
 - `pi.asm`: Cartridge bus DMA, used for NES ROM load and save to SRAM, sync or async
 - `pi_basics.asm`: Sync read, for use by `loader.asm`